Destination West!

 Picture

-As can be seen in the photos, Cutthroat Castle looks similar to the other Puebloan Culture villages in Hovenweep and Canyons Of The Ancients National Monuments, however there are some subtle differences, which include above ground kivas.
+Cutthroat Castle looks similar to the other ancient pueblo groups in Hovenweep and Canyons Of The Ancients.
+There are some subtle differences, which include above ground kivas.
 Cutthroat Castle is described as being a satellite pueblo complex in relation to the Square Tower Group, which is the main attraction in Hovenweep.
-The word "satellite" actually is a misnomer, because archaeological evidence of suggests Cutthroat Castle was as much of a ceremonial center, as it was a village dwelling.
+Archaeological evidence suggests Cutthroat Castle was as much of a ceremonial center as it was a village dwelling.

-There is something special about Cutthroat Castle that is not easy to describe.
-The feelings of being on an expedition to an unknown world certainly do become stronger when following the trail through the thick piƱon forest, till the Cutthroat Castle first comes into sight.
-The remnants of the stone block and mortar buildings are gigantic and it is easy to imagine just how magnificent this little city once was.
-The view of the tower perched on a rock outcrop ledge in the dead silence of the forested canyon will provide memories to ponder over for a lifetime, but the experience must patiently wait till Cutthroat Castle is officially reopened sometime in the future!
+There is something intangible about Cutthroat Castle that is not easy to describe.
+The feeling of being on an expedition to a mystical place certainly does become stronger when following the trail through the thick piñon forest, which is overgrown like a jungle.
+When Cutthroat Castle first comes into view it is like discovering a lost ancient city and a feeling of importance takes over the senses.
+The remnants of the stone block and mortar buildings are gigantic and it is easy to imagine just how magnificent this pueblo complex once was.
+The views of the towers perched on rock outcrop ledges take on a deeper meaning in the dead silence of the forested canyon and the modern world might as well be a million miles away.
+Visiting the remote Cutthroat Castle Group certainly will provide fond memories to ponder over for a lifetime, so be sure to chalk this trek high on the list!

 0 Comments